gemini3d/mat_gemini/Readme.md

 setup
 ```

+## Simulation prep:  calling GEMINI core model components from MATLAB

-To use features requiring Gemini3D such as "gemini3d.model.setup" or "gmeini3d.run", MatGemini will use CMake to build Gemini3D.
+To use features requiring Gemini3D (i.e. the main Fortran/C code) such as "gemini3d.model.setup" or "gmeini3d.run", MatGemini will use CMake to build Gemini3D.
 We assume you already have a Fortran compiler and MPI library installed.
 Optionally, you can build manually from Matlab: